AFKL1919/phpggc/README.md

 Currently, the tool supports gadget chains such as: CodeIgniter4, Doctrine, Drupal7, Guzzle, Laravel, Magento, Monolog, Phalcon, Podio, Slim, SwiftMailer, Symfony, Wordpress, Yii and ZendFramework.

 ## About This Fork

-Just adding some of the chains I found.

-Here's what I found:
+This project collects chains that I found myself, as well as chains that I collected online.

 ```
 Laravel/FW1                               <=7.19.1                       file_write       __destruct